ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 ![Maya Image](/images/character-animation/goon_009.png)

-And with that, we’ve put in some solid breakdown poses that better show how exactly Goon is jumping up in the air.
+And with that, we've put in some solid breakdown poses that better show how exactly Goon is jumping up in the air.
 Your animation should look something like this now:

 [Solid Breakdown Poses](http://www.youtube.com/watch?v=XLxHFddM2MA)

-Okay now you that you have your breakdowns in, it’s time to put in just a few more poses to finesse your blocking and really get things looking nice before you move out of stepped tangents.
+Okay now you that you have your breakdowns in, it's time to put in just a few more poses to finesse your blocking and really get things looking nice before you move out of stepped tangents.
 Add in more poses where you feel necessary, thinking about how Goon would be getting from one pose to the next and setting keys between your current poses to help show the audience how he is moving.

-As a general rule it’s good to have a pose at least every four frames, that way you aren’t letting the computer do much inbetweening and having things look floaty.
+As a general rule it's good to have a pose at least every four frames, that way you aren't letting the computer do much inbetweening and having things look floaty.
 The following video is my final blocking pass before I changed my curves to splined.

 [Final Blocking Pass](http://www.youtube.com/watch?v=qV-GjtmhIig)